 Regardless, as soon as we sat down, the inevitable events began happening.
 Carter decided he was hungry.
 Never mind the large lunch he just ate; he saw that other kids had popcorn and set his mind to acquiring some of his own.
 I put up a defense for about 15 minutes before I finally gave in.
 Then, not even 20 seconds after we sat down from buying popcorn, Carter then informed me that he absolutely had to go to the bathroom.
 So we went for a walkabout all around the Arena so that he could hit the bathrooms.

 5-10 minutes after we sat down?
 Fifteen minute intermission.
 “When’s Elmo going to be back on?”
 Grrr.

-The show continued on to show a segment of Elmo's World, which if you've ever watched Sesame Street, it is the single most annoying portion of the show.
+The show continued on to show a segment of Elmo’s World, which if you’ve ever watched Sesame Street, it is the single most annoying portion of the show.
 The same rough idea happens each show regardless of the topic, as happened here also.
 Except, wait, Mr. Noodle is black now.
 Last time I remembered, he was white as could be.
 So I checked it out tonight, and I was spot on.
-The guy I had in mind stuck out in my head for some reason; turns out it was Michael Jeter who also had a role on the TV show Evening Shade, and also a ton of other stuff.
+The guy I had in mind stuck out in my head for some reason; turns out it was Michael Jeter who also had a role on the TV show Evening Shade and also a ton of other stuff.
 Then I saw that he passed on a few years ago.
 Whoops.
-Oh well, I suppose creative license allows for many odd things, even up to and including replacing a dead white man with a black man.
+Oh well, I suppose creative license allows for many odd things.
 Who danced very well, in my opinion.